zdharma-continuum/zinit/docs/zplugin.zsh.md

 >
 >     If `zplugin load`, `zplugin light` or `zplugin snippet`  will be
 >     preceded with `wait', `load', `unload' or `on-update-of`/`subscribe'
->     ice-mods then the plugin or snipped is to be loaded in Turbo-mode,
+>     ice-mods then the plugin or snipped is to be loaded in Turbo mode,
 >     and this function adds it to internal data structures, so that
 >     -zplg-scheduler can run (load, unload) this as a task.